 It might be an old adage, but it still rings true.
 Take for example one of Canada’s most affluent provinces: Alberta.
 Prior to the pandemic, its economy was driven by the resource sector.

 But when COVID-19 hit, the bottom fell out of the resource market, massively disrupting the province’s financial system.

 Accelerate Fund supports the growth of early-stage Alberta technology companies with a venture capital fund that matches angel investment.
-The original $10M Accelerate Fund I and Fund II are fully invested in these tech businesses and they are currently seeking companies for the third round of $15M funding.

 While all this external funding might be extremely attractive to entrepreneurs, there are several critical considerations start-up CEOs, both in Alberta and across the country, need to be aware of before taking on outside capital.
 We spoke with Caravel Lawyer John Tyrell and compiled the list of top questions to ask yourself before taking on external funding, as well as advice on how to protect your business throughout the investment process.

 1) ‘Is my business ready to take on funding?’

 This may sound obvious – but if your business doesn’t have defined goals, a competent team and experienced management, you may not be ready to take on outside investment.
 It’s not enough to have a great idea or a great product, you need a clear vision and plan, and a qualified team – both internally and externally – that can help move the business forward.
 This means bringing on experienced accountants, engineers, sales and marketing professionals, legal counsel, and HR experts.